 Take a look at these two examples of commercial dog jerky treats with one being OK and the other not so good for cats.

-Dog Jerky OK for CATS
+Dog Jerky That Is SAFE for Cats

 Store-bought dog jerky usually has other ingredients added as preservatives, flavoring and moisteners.
 Purina Waggin’ Train dog jerky treats are OK for cats to eat.